brettz9/jp/README.md

 ## To-dos

 1. Add test server script and tests
-1. Node polyfill with Node tests
+1. Add a Node polyfill with Node tests